 The curriculum of this program is unique in the world.
 Rather than focusing on niche, or specializations within the sustainable building field, we graduate people who are strong generalists with real employability skills.

-- You get direct experience with the design and complete construction of a project
+- You'll get direct experience with all phases of the construction of a project while implementing a sustainable design

 "As a past graduate of Fleming's Sustainable Building Design and Construction program, I wanted to share my experience of the course and what it has to offer future students.
 The course is an excellent combination of theory and practical skills.
 Students are educated in class and then given the opportunity to experience their acquired knowledge on site.
 Students learn first-hand sustainable construction practices, are introduced to renewable energies, and are given the freedom to not only think for themselves, but act as a leader experiencing the entire process.